-Staff: To develop systems of accountability including programming, assessment and reflection that supports the implementation of PBL.
+Staff: To develop systems of accountability including programming, assessment and reflection that supports the implementation of SOLE (K-2), PBL (Yrs 3-4), STEM (Yrs 5-6).

-Parents: To establish a collaborative learning community by providing opportunities for parents to understand learning in a PBL school.
+Parents: To establish a collaborative learning community by providing opportunities for parents to understand learning of SOLE, PBL and STEM.

-Leaders: To provide opportunity for staff to lead school development in PBL
+Leaders: To provide opportunity for staff to lead school development in SOLE, PBL and STEM.